hphelion/documentation/commercial/GA1/commercial.services-volume-fibre.md

 ####Update overcloud

-After configuration of Brocade FC zone manager for 3PAR device perform the following steps:
+Perform the following steps after the configuration of Brocade FC zone manager for 3PAR device:

 1. Source the environment variables.